yoasif/yoasif.github.io/_posts/2022-08-10-firefox-reddit-monthly-wrap-up-july-2022.markdown

 ### New

 * ararezaee posted about [a maximized Firefox window causing the Windows taskbar to not appear when taskbar auto-hide is enabled](https://www.reddit.com/r/firefox/comments/w8loef/i_reported_a_bug_about_a_month_ago_a_bug_which/).
 While they had [filed a bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1777136), they also posted for some additional help.
-After a mozregression run, ararezaee found that the issue first appeared in Firefox 68. panoptigram [suggested](https://www.reddit.com/r/firefox/comments/w8loef/i_reported_a_bug_about_a_month_ago_a_bug_which/ihu9nbo/) setting `browser.launcherProcess.enabled` to **false** -- which worked around the issue.
+After a mozregression run, ararezaee found that the issue first appeared in Firefox 68. panoptigram [suggested](https://www.reddit.com/r/firefox/comments/w8loef/i_reported_a_bug_about_a_month_ago_a_bug_which/ihu9nbo/) setting <kbd>browser.launcherProcess.enabled</kbd> to **false** -- which worked around the issue.
 Firefox developers discovered that the regression was introduced by [bug 1543807](https://bugzilla.mozilla.org/show_bug.cgi?id=1543807).
 Investigation continues here.

 ### Known